CedarGroveStudios/Clock_Builder/README.md

 - Time setting for the FeatherM4Express is via a rotary encoder connected to pins D5, D6, D9, and GND.
 - REPL time setting via USB using Python's __input()__ statement is supported.

+_Sound:_
+- Sound output for the PyGamer is through the integrated speaker.
+- Sound output for the FeatherM4Express is via a piezo speaker attached to GPIO pin 13 and GND.
+- REPL sound is simulated.

 Future support is planned for OLED displays and GPIO-connected time setting buttons.

 See the __CedarGroveStudios/Unit_Converter__ repository for a compatible automatic North American Daylight Saving Time method.